 Vacuum Forming Process

 The clamp frame is used to clamp the sheet around the perimeter and needs to have sufficient strength to hold the sheet firmly in place throughout the moulding process.
-The clamp frame needs to be suitable to hold the thickness of material that the machine is producing.
-In the case of our specialist custom made machinery we have machines capable of producing components from 0.38mm up 12mm in thickness.
-As you can image a sheet 12mm thick and a moulding table of 3500mm x 2500mm means that sheets can be of substantial weight.
-The clamp need to be strong enough to support the weight and resilient enough to sent time and time again into a heating oven which can reach temperatures of several hundred degrees.
+The clamp frame needs to be suitable to hold the thickness of the material that the machine is producing.
+In the case of our specialist custom-made machinery, we have machines capable of producing components from 0.38mm up 12mm in thickness.
+As you can imagine a sheet 12mm thick and a moulding table of 3500mm x 2500mm means that sheets can be of substantial weight.
+The clamp needs to be strong enough to support the weight and resilient enough to be sent time and time again into a heating oven that can reach temperatures of several hundred degrees.

-Modern quartz style heating elements have less thermal mass and are considerably easier to adjust during the moulding process.
+Modern quartz-style heating elements have less thermal mass and are considerably easier to adjust during the moulding process.
 The modern machines allow for many different zones to be selected from one element through to a group of elements allowing for the sheet to be warmed up using specific acquired knowledge to ensure that the sheet remains uniform during the forming process and does not thin out excessively giving a faulty or rejected part.
-All our machines are fitted with state of the art digital pyrometer interacting with the temperatures on the heating elements, temperatures of the sheet and temperatures of the oven.
-Accurate pyrometer enable the operator to adjust the temperature of the different heating function to provide greater control of the moulding process.
+All our machines are fitted with state-of-the-art digital pyrometers interacting with the temperatures on the heating elements, temperatures of the sheet and temperatures of the oven.
+An accurate pyrometer enables the operator to adjust the temperature of the different heating functions to provide greater control of the moulding process.

 Auto Level sheet

-Some of our machines are fitted with a photo electric beam which scans the distance between the bottom heater and the sheet of plastic.
-If the sheet begins to sag the sensor will alert the machine and small burst of air will be injected into the machines lower chamber to lift the sheet stopping it from sagging and more importantly stopping the sheet from falling on to the bottom heating elements.
+Some of our machines are fitted with a photoelectric beam which scans the distance between the bottom heater and the sheet of plastic.
+If the sheet begins to sag the sensor will alert the machine and a small burst of air will be injected into the machine’s lower chamber to lift the sheet stopping it from sagging and more importantly stopping the sheet from falling onto the bottom heating elements.

-The majority of larger machines we use have the pre stretch function.
+The majority of larger machines we use have the pre-stretch function.
 Once the plastic has reached the required temperature the machine will inject a stream of air into the bottom chamber of the machine creating a bubble which ensures even wall thickness when the mould is lifted and the vacuum is finally applied.
 This method is used to ensure that consistent vacuum moulded parts are produced.
-Combine this process with correct vacuum, and air pressure as well as having the ability to use plug assist will all ensure that a consistent and high quality parts are produced.
+Combining this process with correct vacuum, and air pressure as well as having the ability to use plug assist will all ensure that consistent and high-quality parts are produced.

 Once the material is draped over the mould a vacuum is then applied to assist in forming the sheet.
 We commonly use a dry vane vacuum pump to draw all the trapped air from between the sheet and the mould.
-With larger machines a vacuum cylinder or reservoir is used in conjunction with a high volume vacuum pump.
-This will enable rapid vacuum to be applied before the sheet temperature drops below the ideal forming temperature creating rejected or faulty parts.
+With larger machines, a vacuum cylinder or reservoir is used in conjunction with a high-volume vacuum pump.
+This will enable a rapid vacuum to be applied before the sheet temperature drops below the ideal forming temperature creating rejected or faulty parts.

 Cooling and release

 Once the part is formed the plastic must be allowed to cool before it is realised.
 If this process is rushed the deformation of the part will occur leading to a rejected part.
-In order to speed up the cooling process high speed fans are fitted to many machines and are activated once the forming has been completed.
+In order to speed up the cooling process, high-speed fans are fitted to many machines and are activated once the forming has been completed.
 An option of a spray mist is also fitted to allow for a fine mist of cooled water to be shot over the part as the fans are activated.
-New advancements in refrigerated water cooling as well as water cooled parts allow for a much faster cooling speed of production parts.
+New advancements in refrigerated water cooling, as well as water-cooled parts, allow for a much faster cooling speed of production parts.

-Cooling within the mould are generally available to regulate the temperature of the tool when dealing with crystalline and crystallising polymers such as PP, HDPE and PET.
+Cooling within the mould is generally available to regulate the temperature of the tool when dealing with crystalline and crystallising polymers such as PP, HDPE and PET.

 Trimming and finishing

 Once the formed part has been removed from the machine the excess material is removed from the mould.
-The parts are then moved to either a laser or a 3 or 5 axis CNC machine were the part is then precision trimmed.
-Other post forming processes may then be applied such as gluing, combining moulded parts, or secondary material and printing, reinforcing or strengthening through welding the part with other moulded or raw plastic materials.
+The parts are then moved to either a laser or a 3 or 5-axis CNC machine where the part is then precision trimmed.
+Other post-forming processes may then be applied such as glueing, combining moulded parts, or secondary material and printing, reinforcing or strengthening through welding the part with other moulded or raw plastic materials.

-Our in-house fabrication area will then complete the part through any number of process ensuring that the final part is suitable for the application and exceeds client expectations.
+Our in-house fabrication area will then complete the part through any number of processes ensuring that the final part is suitable for the application and exceeds client expectations.